What is EMDR Therapy and how does it work?

 - Phase seven is closure.
 At the end of each session, the patient is brought back to a stable state of mind through self-control techniques they learned at the beginning of the session.

 - Phase eight is reevaluation.
-Clinicians and patients evaluate the patient’s current psychological state to decide the effectiveness of treatment and if more or less treatment sessions are needed in the future.
+Clinicians and patients evaluate the patient’s current psychological state to decide the effectiveness of treatment and if more or fewer treatment sessions are needed in the future.

 Since its inception, EMDR Therapy is not without controversy.
 However, experts say it is one of the most effective forms of treatment for those who suffer from PTSD and other trauma-related mental health conditions.